adrien-zinger/code_bucket/streaming_bootstrap/polling.md

 </p>

 As you can see, polling take much more bandwidth than his cousin webhooks.
-This is the reason why we prefer to think at webhooks when we have a realtime problem.
+This is the reason we prefer to think at webhooks when we have a real-time problem.
 But the solution can be adopted if you don't care about speed and timing.

-A famous tool used today in production use polling, maybe you now git?
+A famous tool used today in production use polling, maybe you know git?
 If you're interested about how git http servers work today, have a look on their protocol! [git-http-protocol](https://www.git-scm.com/docs/http-protocol)